Glad you asked!

 It is recommended that a buyer obtain a survey certificate from the seller if possible when purchasing a house.
 This confirms for the buyer that the property meets all the requirements, neighbourhood restrictions, boundary lines and use of proper setbacks.
 This also ensures and that there are no buildings or structures located over restricted areas and clearly shows restrictive covenants and boundary lines.

-In a hot market, often buyer's and seller's do not have time to have a survey completed if one does not exist already due to quick transaction times but this document is very important.
-Sellers that already have a Servey Certificate will usually provide it to the new buyer as they will have no use for it once the homes is sold.
+In a hot market, often buyers and sellers do not have time to have a survey completed if one does not exist already due to quick transaction times.
+This is problematic because this document is very important.
+Sellers that already have a Servey Certificate will usually transfer it to the new owner as they will have no use for it once the homes is sold.

 Prō Tip!